YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hair transplant Turkey financial planning card showing surgery fee, travel, medication, time off, and revision reserve

 The travel budget should include flights, hotel nights before and after surgery, airport transfers, local transport, food, and the possibility of staying longer if swelling, anxiety, flight timing, or the clinic’s early control visit makes that wiser.
-Patients planning their trip should read how to get a hair transplant in Turkey as part of the financial plan, not only as a travel checklist.
+If you are planning the trip, read how to get a hair transplant in Turkey as part of the financial plan, not only as a travel checklist.

 Support card explaining hidden financial risks behind a very cheap hair transplant quote in Turkey